microbiomedata/docs/content/nmdc/src/reference/metag_wrapper_doc.rst

 The read-based taxonomy classification workflow utilizes GOTTCHA2, Kraken2, and Centrifuge to profile quality-controlled reads to accommodate varied project goals and sequencing approaches that cover a spectrum from high sensitivity to high specificity that is dependent on the algorithms and cut-off levels chosen from different tools.

 The metagenome assembly workflow uses bbcms, metaSPAdes, and BBMap to run error correction, assembly, and assembly validation, respectively.
 The metagenome annotation workflow takes in assembled metagenomes and generates structural and functional annotations.
-The MAGs workflow uses metabat2 to generate metagenome bins and applies the MIMAG standards using annotated tRNAs, rRNAs, and marker genes with checkM to estimate completeness and contamination and subsequent taxonomic lineage assignment.
+The MAGs workflow uses MetaBAT 2 to generate metagenome bins and applies the MIMAG standards using annotated tRNAs, rRNAs, and marker genes with checkM to estimate completeness and contamination and subsequent taxonomic lineage assignment.

 Users can run a single workflow within the metagenome pipeline with the appropriate input files, but the entire metagenome workflow is available to run from start to finish on NMDC EDGE from a single input raw Illumina file.